chalcolith/ironmeta/README.md

       </Target>
 ```

-- A command-line program `IronMeta.exe` is included in the NuGet package, in the `tools` directory.
+- A command-line program `IronMetaApp.exe` is included in the NuGet package, in the `tools` directory.
 The program takes the following arguments:
   - `-o {output}` (optional): Specify the output file name (defaults to `{input}_.g.cs`).
   - `-n {namespace}` (optional): Specify the namespace to use for the generated parser (defaults to the name of the directory the input file is in).
   - `-f` (optional): Force generation even if the input file is older than the output file.